erbmu/career-card/README.md

 ## Temporarily Disabled Features
 - The AI-powered score/report generator is intentionally hidden from the UI for now.
 The supporting code remains in the repo so it can be re-enabled later without re-implementing it.

+## Resume Parsing
+The resume import flow now uses a lightweight heuristic parser instead of an external AI API.
+When you upload a PDF, the browser extracts the raw text with PDF.js and the API (`server/src/utils/resume-parser.ts`) looks for common experience/project patterns plus tech keywords—no Gemini/OpenAI calls are made for this step anymore.

 ## Environment Variables
 All configuration lives in `.env` (use `.env.example` as a guide).
 These are the variables Render/Neon will need: